nhooyr/ddnsd/README.md

 ##Install
 install with

-	go get github.com/aubble/goDDNS
+	go get github.com/nhooyr/ddnsd

 It'll be installed to $GOPATH/bin, just make sure its in your path and you can launch it with

-	goDDNS -c pathToConfigFIle
+	ddnsd -c pathToConfigFIle

-if no -c flag is given, the default location it looks for is /etc/goDDNS/config.json
+if no -c flag is given, the default location it looks for is /etc/ddnsd/config.json

 example config.json file